 The Common Application Form can either be returned by post to School Admissions at OCC (address below), or it can be uploaded via their website.
 For further information on how to do this, visit: https://www.oxfordshire.gov.uk/cms/content/transferring-or-moving-different-school

 The Local Authority will process the application and inform you directly about the outcome of your application.

 School Admissions, County Hall, New Road, Oxford OX1 1ND

-If you have any general enquiries relating to In-Year Applications, or would like to arrange a visit to the academy, please CLICK HERE to use the email contact form, or call us on 01235 225700.
+If you have any general queries relating to In-Year Applications, or would like to arrange a visit to the academy, please CLICK HERE to use the email contact form, or call us on 01235 225700.

 The Vale Academy Trust follows the Admissions and Appeals process of the Oxfordshire Local Authority co-ordinated scheme.